 Also, employees that serve or supervise the sale of alcohol for on-premises consumption must have a current Mandatory Alcohol Server Training (MAST) Permit.
 More information about MAST permits is available on the Licensing Services page.

 Checking identification is an important part of ensuring legal sales.
 Businesses can choose which forms of acceptable IDs they will allow and many businesses develop policies about which kinds of ID can be accepted.

-Washington Temporary Driver License
+- Valid Washington State Temporary Driver’s License

-Washington State Tribal Enrollment Card
+- Washington State Tribal Enrollment Card (No expiration date required)

 Identifying signs of intoxication